SafeScript – real-time prescription monitoring

 It is mandatory to check SafeScript prior to writing or dispensing a prescription for a high-risk medicine since April 2020.
 There will be exceptions in some circumstances, including when treating patients in hospitals, prisons, police jails, aged care and palliative care.

 The SafeScript system is accompanied by a range of initiatives to support and prepare patients and health professionals for the implementation of SafeScript.
 This includes:

 - A public awareness campaign to inform the general public of SafeScript and to improve the understanding of the risks associated with some prescription medicines

 - Training for prescribers and pharmacists, on how to more safely prescribe and dispense high-risk medications and respond to the needs of patients.

-A new 'one-stop' online hub is available for SafeScript.
-Content for the SafeScript Hub includes information about the SafeScript system, training, technical support and an extensive list of references.
+A SafeScript Training Hub is available - 'one-stop' online hub - for SafeScript.
+The SafeScript Training Hub includes information about the SafeScript system, training, technical support and an extensive list of resources.

-- Online CPD-accredited training is now available here via the SafeScript Hub.
+Online CPD-accredited training on SafeScript is available here via the SafeScript Training Hub.

 Alcohol and Other Drugs

 South Eastern Melbourne PHN acknowledges the traditional custodians of the land our catchment covers, the Boon Wurrung and Wurundjeri people.
 We pay respect to them, their culture and their Elders past, present and future, and uphold their relationship to this land.